Personalized Ashton Storybook — Make His the Hero

 The Natural Spirit: Many Ashtons demonstrate a particularly strong natural nature.
 This is not coincidental—names carry expectations, and children often grow to embody the qualities their names suggest.
 For Ashton, whose name means "Ash tree town," this manifests as a natural tendency toward natural problem-solving and natural thinking.

 The Strong Heart: Beyond natural, Ashtons frequently show exceptional strong qualities.
 This might appear as genuine care for friends' feelings, an instinct to help, or a sensitivity to others' needs.
-In stories, this trait makes Ashton a hero worth rooting for—and in real life, it makes him a wonderful friend.
+In stories, this trait makes Ashton a hero worth rooting for—and in real life, it makes him a great friend.

 The Modern Mind: Ashtons often possess a modern approach to the world.
 They ask questions, explore possibilities, and are not satisfied with simple answers.
 This modern nature is a gift—it is the engine of learning and growth.